Female footballers speak out against FIFA-Saudi deal – DW – 10/22/2024

 Which sports is Saudi Arabia investing in?

-Saudi Arabia has been investing a lot of money in sport for years.
+Saudi Arabia has been investing heavily in sport for years.
 The Saudi sovereign wealth fund (PIF) even founded its own sports investment company for this purpose in 2023.

 Star footballers such as Cristiano Ronaldo, Karim Benzema and Sadio Mane have already followed the call of money to Saudi Arabia.
 The Gulf state is widely expected to host the World Cup in 2034.